 When working on photographic assignments Christine and Marc aim at covering the topics from as many aspects as possible producing diverse photo-portfolios.
 They have a focus on wildlife, nature and species conservation topics.
 Producing pictures or picture series that tell „the whole story“ belong to their prime goals.
 Most of their projects run over a longer period, enabling them to literally „dive“ into different subjects and get the best from it.
 The stories they are working on are regularly published in magazines and newspapers.
-Up to now Christine and Marc have published more than 250 stories and articles, such as features in National Geographic Magazine to several cover stories in Austria's Universum Magazine.
+Up to now Christine and Marc have published more than 250 stories and articles, such as features in National Geographic Magazine and stories in BBC Wildlife Magazine, GEO, Terra Mater and other international outlets.

 They consider their work as PR for nature.
 Their famous lynx image captured in November 2016 in the Austrian Alps has reached more than 1.6 million Austrians through media and TV.

-Over the past years Marc and Christine have spent countless hours on working with DSLR camera-trapping systems, producing HIRES wideangle images particularly of big predator species in Central Europe (Brown bear, Eurasian lynx) and in the USA (Florida panther).
+Over the past years Marc and Christine have spent countless hours on working with HIRES camera-trapping systems, producing HIRES/4K wideangle images and footage particularly of big predator species in Central Europe (Brown bear, Eurasian lynx) and in the USA (Florida panther).
 They were the first to produce high-res camera trapping images of brown bears in Central Europe.
-Check out their brown bear gallery to explore some of the camera-trapping results.
+Check out their brown bear gallery to explore some of their camera-trapping results.

-Their images have been awarded at some highly prestigious photography competitions such as the Wildlife Photographer of the Year awards.
+Their images have been awarded at some highly prestigious photography competitions such as the Wildlife Photographer of the Year Award.

 For many of their projects the both of them also employ underwater photography, portraying species and underwater landscapes in fresh and creative ways.
 Christine is also a certified diver.